CDCgov/ixa/docs/book/src/topics/properties.md

 `define_property!` intentionally supports a small set of common type declarations.
-If the declaration needs field attributes, variant attributes, generics, non-public fields, or other syntax outside those forms, write the type directly.
+If the declaration needs field attributes, variant attributes, generics, mixed field visibility, or other syntax outside those forms, write the type directly.

 For example, `define_property!` cannot attach a field-level serde attribute: